Pac (wrestler): Professional wrestling style and persona

 Pac utilizes a corkscrew shooting star press as a finishing maneuver; previously known as the Red Arrow, it is now referred to as the Black Arrow.
 After turning into a villain in December 2016, he started using a double underhook crossface submission maneuver called the Rings of Saturn as a finisher in tribute to Perry Saturn.
 After leaving WWE, he changed the move's name to the Brutalizer.
 During his independent career and the first part of his WWE run, he was known as "The Man That Gravity Forgot" due to his high-flying style and aerial attacks.

 After his heel turn and move to 205 Live, he became known as the "King of the Cruiserweights" and adopted the gimmick of a deluded man who referred to himself as a king and viewed the Cruiserweight Championship as his crown.
 Mark Henry assisted him in creating his villainous character, including methods of agitating the crowd such as climbing up to the top rope to tease his Red Arrow move, only to jump down without performing the move and lock in a submission.
 Upon leaving WWE, Pac would tweak his villainous character by dropping the "king" aspect and presenting himself as a self-proclaimed "bastard" with no morals or empathy.

 Personal life

-Little is known about Satterley's life outside of wrestling, and he has been described by his peers as an intensely private person.
-He is a lifelong supporter of his hometown football club Newcastle United FC.
-He has named The Specials as his favourite band, and chose his WWE ring name "Neville" in part as a reference to former Specials member Neville Staple.
-He is a close friend of fellow wrestlers Bryan Danielson, Kenta Kobayashi, Kevin Owens, Zack Sabre Jr, Shingo Takagi, and Sami Zayn.
+Satterly is a lifelong supporter of his hometown football club Newcastle United FC, and a fan of British ska band The Specials; he chose "Neville" (shortened from "Adrian Neville") as his WWE ring name in part as a reference to former member Neville Staple.
+He is a close friend of fellow professional wrestlers Bryan Danielson, Kenta, Kevin Owens, Sami Zayn, Shingo Takagi, and Zack Sabre Jr.